Stuck on starting your literature review or database search? Learn how to transform your research topic into an effective search strategy.

 The Library provides a regular calendar of workshops and training that are provided on campus and online.
 Check the events calendar below to see what is scheduled.

 Stuck on starting your literature review or database search?
-Learn how to transform your research topic into a focused research question and to start crafting an effective search strategy.
+Learn how to transform your research topic into an effective search strategy.

 This workshop will cover:

-UTS Librarians will discuss the differences between a systematic search and a systematic review, and guide you through the steps to conduct a systematic review.
+This workshop will guide you through the steps to conduct a systematic review.

-Ensuring your research data is stored appropriately and securely is a key responsibility for anyone undertaking research.
-This session will cover the essentials of storing data at UTS.
+Ensuring your research data is stored appropriately and securely is a core responsibility for anyone undertaking research.
+UTS requires that all research data be stored on approved UTS infrastructure.

 Let us demystify copyright to help you easily (and legally!) reuse videos, images and other online resources for research purposes.